 Ogg is a container format for holding multimedia data.
 Vorbis is an audio codec that uses Ogg to store its bit-streams as files, hence the name Ogg Vorbis.
 Speex also uses the Ogg format to store its bit-streams as files, so technically they would be "Ogg Speex" files (I prefer to call them just Speex files).
 One difference with Vorbis however, is that Speex is less tied with Ogg.
-Actually, if what you do is Voice of IP (VoIP), you don't need Ogg at all.
+Actually, if you just do Voice over IP (VoIP), you don't need Ogg at all.